 Every day on your drive to work, you stop and pick up a coffee.
-You get the same order, from the same place.
+You get the same order, from the same place, from the same brand.
 You check the lid to make sure it’s on tightly, because there was one time it was not and you had to spend the day with a coffee stain on your clothes.
 You don’t drink it until you get to work, because one time you took a sip prior to sitting down at your desk and it burned your tongue.
 You do this every day because this coffee tastes great and makes you feel alert, which helps you get your work done.

 From a marketing position, there are two elements in this scenario that may often be overlooked: perception and perspective.
 Perception is the way in which we become aware of and interpret information, while perspective is the overall view we have.
 These two concepts are deeply intertwined.
 Our perceptions are vital building blocks of our perspective, and our perspectives can alter how we perceive things.

 Imagine a friend telling you about someone he knows: “Oh, Kyle has been a friend of mine for years.
 He works at STEALTH Media and helped me with my website and digital campaigns”.
 Your friend is offering you information that that you will perceive to be either useful or not, which then builds your perspective about Kyle and about what he does.
 In this case, the information is supported by a trusted source, which could be perceived as positive.
 Thus, lend to a positive perspective about Kyle and his job.

 Like in the first example, information needed to build a perspective may stem from consistently having a a good experience with a brand, which in this case, enforces a positive perspective about your morning coffee bought from a specific place.

 Perspective is a decision driver.
 Every piece of information we perceive about a person or a product is influential in the way we choose to interact with said person or product.